DappDevs/presentations/content/whats-a-dapp.md

 When a client requests an app it doesn't already have the latest version of, it will use this CDN and download the code in parallel from many different servers and other clients, like Bittorrent.
 Temporary storage for data like messages and alerts will be provided in a similar manner.
-This will massively improve speed and reliability.
+This will massively improve speed and reliability of dapps over their centralized counterparts.

 Of course, blockchains are the major enabling technology for Dapps.
 Not just for sending magic internet money anymore,